 In 2010 I started my BFA in 'Bezalel'.
 Photography became flexible simulacra where I could explore ideas of identity.

-These days I'm starting my second and last year at the MFA program.
+These days I'm working on my final project at the MFA program in Bezalel.

 Notable exhibitions to date include ”The Meitar Photography Award 2016“ (Israel), Inga Gallery (Israel), Rishon LeZion Museum (Israel), and Corcoran gallery of art (USA).